styleguidist/react-styleguidist/docs/Cookbook.md

 ## What’s the difference between Styleguidist and Storybook?

 Both tools are good and mature, they have many similarities but also some distinctions that may make you choose one or the other.
-For me the biggest distinction is how you describe component variations.
+For me, the biggest distinction is how you describe component variations.

 With [Storybook](https://storybook.js.org/) you write _stories_ in JavaScript files: